 12 Tips to Negotiating and Buying a Franchise Resale

 Buying an existing franchise business can be a scary proposition.
 There are so many factors to consider and so many questions to ask that it can feel overwhelming, even within the safety net of a franchise system.
 The good news is that franchises change hands all the time, and there are simple tactics any buyer can follow to make the negotiation and buying process smooth and successful.

 Our franchise buying and resale experts have compiled 12 essential tips that will help guide you to confidently negotiate a great franchise resale deal.
 But first, the most important step in the buying process: You must clearly know and state your unique goals and motivations for getting into business before you buy.

 There are entire books written about life goals and business goals, so we’ll simply say that your big picture life goals are more important than the specific franchise you buy.
 Finding a franchise resale that fits into your unique life goals should be your overarching objective.
 You don’t want to make the mistake of being forced to make your life goals fit into the business you buy.

 Fortunately, most good franchise concepts can be successful with a variety of individual goals and objectives.
-Chances are, there are a number of great franchise resales out there waiting for you.
+Chances are, there are a number of great franchise resales to buy out there waiting for you.
 You simply need to make sure you don’t lose sight of what is most important to you as you go through the evaluation and buying process.
-Tips from our franchise buying and resale experts can help guide you
+Tips from our franchise buying and resale experts can also help guide you.